 - Fun money.
 Give yourself 10 percent of your income for fun and entertainment.

 This method works for people who have the means and the willingness to save a greater portion of their income.

-4. The Envelope System
+The Envelope System

-Although brutally simple, this method is great for people who need to reign in their spending habits.
+This is an old-school, cash-based plan.
+It works by setting monthly spending limits on each spending category, such as food, entertainment and savings.
+Then, fill envelopes with enough cash to cover each expense.
+Once an envelope is empty, you cannot spend any more money on that particular category for the month.
+Although brutally simple, this method is great for people who need to reign in their spending habits because they have trouble living within their means (a common problem for new doctors).
 It’s especially ideal for people who overspend on plastic.
 It forces you to use only the cash you have.

 The Zero-Based Budget

 - Emergency funds.